inkuzmin/pirate/README.md

-This is simple Safari extension, that shows bit rates under tracks' play buttons.
+This is simple Safari extension, that shows bit rates under play buttons and scrobbles music from vk.com to last.fm.

-To download extension click on vk-audio-bits.safariextz and press "Raw".